jonhue/acts_as_favoritor/README.md

 <img src="https://travis-ci.org/slooob/acts_as_favoritor.svg?branch=master" />

-`acts_as_favoritor` is a Rubygem to allow any ActiveRecord model to favorite any other model.
-This is accomplished through a double polymorphic relationship on the Favorite model.
+`acts_as_favoritor` is a Rubygem to allow any ActiveRecord model to associate any other model including the option for multiple relationships per association with scopes.
+That way you are able to differentiate followers, favorites, watchers and whatever else you can imagine through a single relationship.
+This is accomplished by a double polymorphic relationship on the Favorite model.
 There is also built in support for blocking/un-blocking favorite records.

 ---